ryan-weaverr/GymDiscordBot/README.md

 # GymDiscordBot
 Post image to server if messsage contains keyword

-Downloads files uploaded to server
+Downloads pdf files uploaded to server